dyndzio/typedflow/README.md

 # Typedflow

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
+## Installation of project
+To run this project node v12.11.1 should be installed.
+Also please make sure that angular cli is available as well.<br>
+To install dependencies please run: `npm install`
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.